mehrdadmohsenizadeh/sensorFusionAndObjectTracking/tools/objdet_models/README.md

       </li>
       <br>
       <li>
       The Darknet architecture consists of a series of convolutional layers, followed by pooling layers, and optionally, fully connected layers.
-It uses the LeakyReLU activation function and employs various techniques such as batch normalization, residual connections, and skip connections to improve the accuracy and speed of the model.
+It uses the $\textbf{LeakyReLU}$ activation function and employs various techniques such as $\textbf{batch normalization}$ and $\textbf{residual (skip) connections}$ to improve the accuracy and speed of the model.
       </li>
       <br>